Thursday, July 13, 2023

 Gately's never remodeled, and its stock was severely dated.
 Gately's Peoples Store closed in 1987.

-By the early nineties, the only stores that survived were ones that had outside access.
+By the early nineties, the only stores that survived were those that had outside access.
 Stores began to close and were not replaced.

 The entire mall was remodeled into Menard's around 1994.
-A long corridor remained from the north parking lot running next to the former Dominick's space to provide access to the theaters and arcade.
+A long corridor ran from the north parking lot, next to the former Dominick's space, providing access to the theaters and arcade.
 The Gately's building was sold to the Star chain of suburban newspapers and became their main office.
-The former Golden Bear restaurant, a banquet hall in later life, was demolished.
+The former Golden Bear restaurant, which later became a banquet hall, was demolished.

 The theaters, the only indoor theaters in Tinley Park, remained open until 2003 when they were sold to Menard's for an expansion of their store.